dshanske/simple-location/readme.txt

 * If your site is set to a Manual UTC Offset as opposed to a named timezone, the timezone override feature will not work at this time

+== Privacy and Data Notice ==

+Simple Location stores location and weather data inside posts, attachments, comments, and term meta...optionally other post types.
+This data respects a public, private or protected setting.
+Attachment data is automatically extracted from images if location is present, which could be extracted by any third-party downloading the picture unless removed.
+For all other data, it is provided by the user, who decides its ultimate use.
+Location data is made available through a geolocation provider...currently only HTML5 browser geolocation is built in, for which the user must give consent to share).
+Other information is secured through use of third-party APIs to identify a location, display maps, and weather conditions.

 == Venues ==

 Venues are locations stored as a custom taxonomy in WordPress using the Term Metadata functionality added in Version 4.4 of WordPress.
 Venues as taxonomies